Can Snail Mail Be an Insurance Policy?Jim Stewart. Founder DocuSend, powered by MTI. Updated on November 16, 2020

-Even companies that have taken legal precautions to protect themselves from data breeches can wind up with a public relations disaster in the event their email server is hacked.
+Not in the form of a policy.
+But companies that have taken legal precautions to protect themselves from data breeches still wind up with a public relations disaster in the event their email server is hacked.
+Not offering alternatives to electronic billing takes the decision out of your customers’ hands and puts the responsibility back on you.
 The DocuSend API reduces your possible exposure by providing software users with the ability to mail their sensitive documents through the US Postal Service.

 A far worse scenario is when security is breached.
 We have all recently witnessed the viral press coverage that can occur when sensitive data is exposed.
 The damage to an organization's reputation can be harder to recover from than the legal repercussions.

 Now There Is a Choice